i-on-project/teams/docs/api/resources/home.md

 #### Home Teacher

-Request for home page of the Teacher.
+Request for home page of the Teacher, that shows all the organizations that the teacher belongs.

 ```http